 Haliotis Iris paua on turned wooden base

-Haliotis iris, or "paua" in Māori, is as much a marine ornament as it is a subject of study.
-Presented here on a turned wooden base, this shell from the New Zealand coast reveals a natural iridescent sheen that is unique in the world, a palette ranging from cobalt blue to emerald green, sometimes crossed with pink or gold reflections.
-Both sides of the shell, both oval and convex, are symmetrically curved.
+Haliotis iris, or "paua" in Māori, is presented here on a turned wooden base.
+This shell, native to the New Zealand coast, displays a unique natural iridescent sheen, a palette ranging from cobalt blue to emerald green, sometimes with hints of pink or gold.
+Both sides of the shell, oval and convex, are symmetrically curved.

-In marine taxidermy, the preservation of these shells involves delicate cleaning, respecting the internal microstructures that participate in the diffraction of light.
+In marine taxidermy, preserving these shells requires delicate cleaning that respects the internal microstructures involved in light diffraction.
 This magnificent iridescence is due to the layered structure of calcium carbonate (aragonite).